 See Intramural Loan Repayment Program for General Research (GR-LRP) guide notice in the NIH Guide for Grants and Contracts for program and policy guidance.

 Applicants to the General Research LRP must hold a minimum three-year NIH appointment, beginning in the fiscal year of an LRP application submission.

-DLR reviews each application to ensure it is complete and meets general eligibility requirements.
-Applications that are incomplete – including those missing supplemental information, such as recommendations and mentor support – as of the applicable deadline will not be considered for further review.
+DLR reviews each application to ensure it is complete and meets all general eligibility requirements.
+Applications that are incomplete – including those missing supplemental information, such as recommendations and institutional certification – as of the applicable deadline will not be considered for further review.

 NIH Institute or Center/Peer Review

-Applications meeting eligibility criteria are forwarded to the NIH Loan Repayment Committee (LRC).
+Applications that meet the eligibility criteria are forwarded to the NIH Loan Repayment Committee (LRC).
 The LRC reviews, ranks, and approves/disapproves eligible applications for LRP awards.

 Evaluation of each application is based primarily on the applicant’s:

 - Potential to perform basic or clinical research; and

 Select applicants will be emailed on a rolling basis to request submission of loan documentation.
 Loan balance and eligibility must be established to be considered for repayment.
 Loan documentation can take several months to acquire from lenders.
 DLR encourages all applicants to contact their lenders as soon as the LRP application is submitted.
 LRP applicants should carefully review the Loan Detail Page for more information.